franzbra/OOP_RPG_GAME/README.md

 - [ ] add moral
 - [x] add weapon mastery value.
 This should increase everytime we manage to hit a monster
 - [x] add crafting skills (this is valid both for building statues, draw paintings or constructing tools)
+- [ ] Test crafting procedure, the inventory of the tribe should be updated consistently
 - [x] implement a dynamic to craft tools based on your tribe resources
 - [ ] put a limit to the number of hours character can train or gather resources or number of pf you gain by sleeping
 - [x] actions consume pf